Can You Wear Black to a Wedding?

-Wedding guest style trends may come and go, but one question seems to remain: Can you wear black to a wedding?
+Wedding guest outfit trends may come and go, but one question seems to remain: Can you wear black to a wedding?
 It depends—traditional etiquette rules continue to evolve, meaning the do's and don'ts of wedding attire can be harder to decipher.
 Plus, with the rise in popularity of unique dress codes like "dressy casual" and "beach formal," it can be tricky to find something appropriate to wear.
 Wearing black to a wedding is a common wedding guest dilemma, but it's important to let the wedding dress code guide your style choices.
 What's more, the location, time of year and type of wedding can all be factors that determine if it's okay to wear black to a wedding.
 To eliminate any confusion around this popular etiquette question, we've tapped industry pros to weigh in on whether or not you can wear black to a wedding.

 Can You Wear Black to a Wedding?